archanas-007/data-analysis-protein-foods/README.md

 4. Which food Groups have the lowest calorie content?

 ## Data Cleaning
-I used Excel for my data cleaning process since the overall dataset was small.
-Overall the data set was already pretty clean as there were no missing data in any of the rows.
-While looking at the dataset I realized in the category_name while looking at all the unqiue values that some foods I felt were classified too specifically.
-For example there was only one yoghurt items and a few milk items.
-I felt that some of the rows could be categorized more generally.
-I organized any foods that felt to specific that also fell into Legumes, Dairy, and Seafood into these categories.
-I also decided that in the Diet types I wanted to add was Pescatarian so I looked for foods that were categorized as Seafood and converted their diet types to Pescatarian.
+In my data cleaning process using Excel, I noticed that the dataset was already quite clean with no missing values.
+However, upon examining the category_name column, I realized that some food items were classified too specifically.
+For instance, there were only a few yogurt items and several milk items, which I felt could be categorized more broadly.
+I decided to group certain foods that seemed overly specific into more general categories like Legumes, Dairy, and Seafood.
+Additionally, I wanted to include a new diet type, Pescatarian, so I identified foods categorized as Seafood and updated their diet types accordingly.

 ## Data Transformation
 I then downloaded the dataset into a CSV file and used the Data Script found in the repository that uploads the data into my local PostgreSQL database.
 I then used PGAdmin 4 a management tool for PostgreSQL to transform my data and find answers to the questions above.